China's Huawei sues to challenge US security law

 China's government arrested two Canadians, a former diplomat and a businessman, on Dec.
 10 in what was widely seen as an attempt to pressure Canada to release Meng, the company's CFO.

-On Monday, Beijing accused the two men of acting together to steal state secrets .
-That followed the Canadian government's announcement Friday that the extradition proceeding for Meng would be allowed to continue.
+On Monday, Beijing accused the two men of acting together to steal state secrets.
+That followed the Canadian government's announcement Friday that the extradition proceeding for Meng would be allowed to proceed.

-Some European officials and others cite a Chinese security law requiring companies to cooperate with intelligence agencies they say might oblige Huawei and other tech companies to install "backdoors" in equipment to allow eavesdropping.
+Some European officials and others cite a Chinese security law requiring companies to cooperate with intelligence agencies.
+They say that might oblige Huawei and other tech companies to install "backdoors" in equipment to allow eavesdropping.

 Huawei denies altering its equipment to facilitate spying.
 It has set up testing centers in Britain, Canada and continental Europe to allow governments to examine its technology.